-Debentures work in similar fashion to traditional bonds, except that they are not secured by collateral or any assets.
+Bonds are the most common debt instrument that companies use, but there is a specific type of instrument, known as a debenture, which is a common type of bond.
+Debentures work similarly to traditional bonds, except they are not secured by collateral or any assets.
 Instead, people buy debenture bonds on the assumption that the borrower is trustworthy enough to pay it back.
 In other words, the lender just assumes the borrower is “good for it.”

-Secured vs. Unsecured
+Secured vs. Unsecured Debt

+Some debt, however, is considered “unsecured.”
+In this case, lenders are willing to purchase bonds simply because they trust the borrower.
 Large companies with lots of money and good cash flow—and the good credit ratings that come with that—can usually get away with offering unsecured debt.
-A debenture is really just another term for unsecured debt.
+A debenture is just another term for unsecured debt.

-However, there are some instances when a company issues debenture because all of its other assets are serving as collateral for other borrowing.
+Large companies with good credit ratings will often issue debentures rather than asset-backed bonds because they would prefer not to tie up their assets if they don’t have to.
+However, there are some instances in which a company will issue debentures because all of its other assets are serving as collateral for other borrowings.
 In this case, the debentures may be a larger risk for the investor.

 U.S. Treasury bonds are perhaps the most common form of debentures.
 Among investors, there is very little fear that the U.S. government will ever default on its loans.
 Thus, the government can issue debentures, and investors will purchase them simply because they are confident in the government’s ability to pay them back.